Free forever for producers

 1. Submit finished, broadcast-quality tracks.
 A&R reps listen to hundreds of demos a week.
 A track that isn't mixed properly, that has obvious arrangement gaps, or that's saved as a low-bitrate MP3 will get skipped in the first 10 seconds.
 If your track isn't ready for radio, it isn't ready for a label.

 2. Target labels that actually fit your sound.
 Sending a tech-house track to a melodic dubstep label is the fastest way to get filtered out.
-Use Demodrop's genre filters and label profiles to find imprints that release the kind of music you make.
+Look for the submission links labels share on their own websites, socials, and link-in-bio pages.
 Listen to their last five releases — if your track wouldn't feel out of place, it's a fit.

 3. Write a one-paragraph pitch, not a life story.
 A&R reps don't have time for a 500-word email.
 Tell them what the track is, what BPM it's in, what other artists it sits alongside, and why you think it fits their label.
 Keep it tight, keep it specific, keep it about the music.

 4. Track your submissions and follow up professionally.
-The producers who get signed aren't the ones who send the most demos — they're the ones who keep clean records, follow up at the right moment, and build real relationships with labels over time.
-Demodrop gives you the visibility to do that without feeling pushy.
+The strongest outreach is organized.
+Keep clean records, submit through the right channels, follow up at the right moment, and build real relationships with labels over time.

 5. Don't put all your eggs in one basket.
 Submit to multiple labels at once.
 Most labels expect this — and if two labels want the same track, that's a great problem to have.